 Aviva Claim Statistics

-Aviva paid out in 88.8% of Income Protection claims in 2018, and while this is marginally lower than Legal & General and AIG, those claims that were not paid out were, as with the other insurers, down to customers not being forthright on their applications or claims forms.
+Aviva paid out in 88.8% of Income Protection claims in 2018, and while this is marginally lower than Legal & General, those claims that were not paid out were, as with the other insurers, down to customers not being forthright on their applications or claims forms.

 If you have any insurance-related questions, Critical Illness cover or otherwise, please do get in touch.
 Our advice is free, and one of our qualified advisors would be more than happy to help.